 6. Place the Hamburger on the Top-Right Corner

-Considering the thumb zones, the top-left corner is the least accessible area of a screen.
+But while considering the thumb zones, the top-left corner is the least accessible area of a screen.
 Instead of placing the hamburger on the top-left, try putting it on the top-right edge, which has better reachability.

 Best Hamburger Menu Alternatives